joluhan/OCR-Chess-tournament-software/README.md

 ## Note

 - Certain options, such as "Add Player in Tournament," "Create Match Schedule for current round," and "Update Match Result," become unavailable once a tournament is completed.

+## PEP8 Compliance

+The code of this program is PEP8 compliant, ensuring clean and consistent Python code style.
+Additionally, a Flake8 report is included to help maintain code quality.